William Ivey Long

-William Ivey Long II (born August 30, 1947) is an American costume designer for stage and film.
+William Ivey Long II (born August 30, 1947) is an American costume designer for stage and screen.
 His most notable work includes the Broadway shows The Producers, Hairspray, Nine, Crazy for You, Grey Gardens, Young Frankenstein, Cinderella, Bullets Over Broadway and On the Twentieth Century.

 Biography

 Early life and education

 Long was born in Raleigh, North Carolina on August 30, 1947, to William Ivey Long Sr., a Winthrop University professor and stage director, and his wife Mary, who was a high school theatre teacher, actress and playwright.
 His father was the founder of the Winthrop University theatre department.
 William grew up in Manteo, North Carolina and Rock Hill, South Carolina.

 Upon graduation from high school Long attended the College of William and Mary where he studied history and graduated in 1969, after spending many of his high school and undergraduate summers with his family at Manteo, North Carolina, where Mary, William, Robert, and Laura worked for Paul Green's outdoor drama, The Lost Colony.
 He then attended the University of North Carolina at Chapel Hill to pursue a Ph.D. in art history.
 At Chapel Hill he met visiting professor Betty Smith who suggested he apply to the design program at Yale University.
 He left UNC and went to the Yale School of Drama to study set design.
 It was here that he met Sigourney Weaver (his roommate at the time), Wendy Wasserstein, Meryl Streep, Christopher Durang, and Paul Rudnick, who were all also students at the university.
 While at Yale he studied under designer Ming Cho Lee, whom he has credited with being a major influence on his work.